 Although Premier offers some plate carriers and plates, their selection seems to be geared more toward people who want soft armor or plates for backpacks.
 They also offer a lot of options geared toward civilians, such as bulletproof laptop cases.
 Here’s a link to the plates and carriers that are currently available.

-I could spend hours just looking at all the cool gear this site has to offer.
+I could spend hours just looking at all the cool gear LA Police Gear has to offer.
 Fortunately, they have a large selection of plates and carriers as well as other armor and riot gear for those who want to be even more ready for unrest or live fire.
 I also recommend LAPoliceGear if you’re looking to add gear to your carrier setup.
 They offer quality professional grade gear at a reasonable price.

 A plate carrier setup is a significant investment.
 It’s important to consider all of the factors so that you get the best performance and value for your money.
 Don’t expect to find inexpensive plates.
 If you find a deal that seems too good to be true, then it may be surplus that is past its prime and not guaranteed to provide optimal protection.